MasterPiece Church meets at 10 a.m. every Sunday at 3623 W Dobbins Rd, Laveen (Southwest Phoenix).

 What are your worship services like?

 When you visit us you may find that you're sitting near a young business professional -- or a homeless man -- or an immigrant.
-We're a pretty casual bunch and we have a structured liturgy the worship is somewhat informal in style.
+We're a pretty relaxed bunch and we have an informal but structured liturgy.
 We have retained some important traditional worship forms such as the Lord's Prayer and Bible reading.
 The music is an eclectic mix of contemporary and traditional -- perhaps weighted more toward the contemporary side.
 It's not uncommon that we'll attempt to sing a verse in Spanish, an African worship song, and something with an American country beat -- all in one service.
-We work hard to create a relaxed atmosphere of warmth and acceptance as we worship the Lord together.
+Oh, and BTW, we rarely start "on time."

 How big is MasterPiece Church?